jyurkiw/BlizzardProgrammingTest/README.md

 1. Characters are created at level 1.
 This does mean that Death Knights cannot be created without shutting the application down, and changing the data that has been written to file.

 2. I'm assuming my awesome orc drawing in the character creator is adequate for all race and class combinations.
 He's just that awesome.

+3. I assumed that duplicate names were okay because it was not specified in the test document to be illegal.
+If this was not the intention we can put the feature into the next development cycle as a priority, assuming the stake holders don't want a more robust solution that allows duplicate names.

+# Time Taken

+Sat 12/10: 3 hours
+Sun 12/11: 0 hours
+Mon 12/12: 3 hours
+Tue 12/13: 4 hours
+Wed 12/14: 4 hours
+Thu 12/15: 4 hours

+Total: 18 hours

+Task Breakdown:

+Frontend scaffolding and design: 2.5 hours
+Frontend logic implementation: 3 hours
+Backend API design: 1 hour
+Backend API implementation: 2 hours
+Backend Data Layer design: 3 hours
+Backend Data Layer implementation: 3 hours
+Unit Testing: 2 hours
+Documentation: 0.5 hours
+General Research: 1 hour